Situs inversus: Diagnosis

 Diagnosis of situs inversus can be made using imaging techniques such as x-ray, ultrasound, CT scan, and magnetic resonance imaging (MRI).

-Any potential treatment for situs inversus would involve a complete and highly invasive surgical rearrangement of the internal viscera of the patient.
+Any potential treatment would involve a complete and highly invasive surgical rearrangement of the internal viscera of the patient.
 Such a procedure is unnecessary, given that situs inversus rarely causes any additional symptoms.
-No treatment, medical or surgical, is prescribed for situs inversus patients, with medical professionals instead treating any other symptoms the patient may have with awareness of the unique anatomy of the patient.
+No treatment, medical or surgical, is prescribed for situs inversus individuals, with medical professionals instead treating any other symptoms the patient may have with awareness of the unique anatomy of the patient.